junxit/us-congress-bills-111/metadata.md

 - 2010-03-10 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-03-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 97). (text: CR  3/9/2010 H1198)
 - 2010-03-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 97).(text: CR  3/9/2010 H1198)
+- 2010-03-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.